 ☎ 916 278 4361

 Fax: 916 2785917

 With the exception of the rare and media materials, the Collection is housed in a separate, named area on the third floor of the University Library and is accessible the same hours as the main library building.
-Rare and archival materials are located in the Department of Special Collections and University Archives and media materials in the Library Media Center.
+Rare and archival materials are located in the Department of Special Collections and University Archives.
+Media materials are available at the main desk.